Gold Price Forecast 2026 & 2027: Analyst Targets & Outlook

 WGC correction scenario: $3,360–$3,990/oz

-Extended consolidation after the spring pullback; structural support intact but volatility elevated
+Rangebound after gold's worst quarter since 2013; structural support intact but volatility elevated

-The revised base case — reflecting the spring 2026 drawdown — assumes central bank buying continues near its Q1 pace, ETF demand holds, and the Federal Reserve delivers one to two rate cuts.
-Under these conditions, gold recovers from the low-$4,500s back toward the $5,000s over the rest of the year, leaving the cluster of bank year-end targets ($5,200–$6,300) looking ambitious but not implausible.
-A sustained break above $5,000 would point toward the upper half; a decisive drop under $4,300 would put the bull thesis on genuine trial.
+The revised base case — reflecting gold's ~16% Q2 drawdown, its worst quarter since 2013 — assumes central bank buying continues at its recent pace, ETF flows stay two-way but broadly net-positive, and the Federal Reserve stays on hold or cuts only modestly given its hawkish June tilt.
+Under these conditions, gold spends H2 rangebound around $4,100–$5,000, in line with the World Gold Council's mid-year outlook.
+That leaves the live bank spread ($4,300–$6,300) wide: Deutsche Bank and UBS at the low end, Wells Fargo and Bank of America at the top.
+A sustained break above $5,000 would point toward the upper half; a decisive drop under $3,900 would put the bull thesis on genuine trial.

-In GBP terms — assuming GBP/USD holds near 1.34 — this implies a range of roughly £3,360–£4,100/oz.
+In GBP terms — assuming GBP/USD holds near 1.34 — this implies a range of roughly £3,060–£3,730/oz.
 UK investors in Sovereigns or Britannias would see any gains entirely CGT-free.

 The Bull Case in Detail

 US-Iran tensions, ongoing conflicts, and trade fragmentation all support gold as a safe-haven asset.
-Trump's imposition of a 15% global flat tariff (upheld after a Supreme Court ruling) has accelerated fears of a trade war.
+On 20 February 2026 the US Supreme Court struck down Trump's IEEPA tariffs 6-3; they were replaced by a 10% Section 122 tariff, with investment gold explicitly tariff-exempt and about $175bn in refunds due.
+Trade policy remains a live source of uncertainty.
 Simultaneously, nations seeking to reduce dollar dependency are accumulating gold as an alternative reserve asset — a multi-decade structural shift that shows no sign of reversing.

 Gold thrives when real (inflation-adjusted) interest rates are low or negative, because the opportunity cost of holding a non-yielding asset falls.
-Further Federal Reserve rate cuts — widely anticipated by markets in 2026 — would push real yields lower and make gold more attractive relative to bonds and cash deposits.
+This is currently a headwind, not a tailwind: the Fed's June 2026 dot plot largely priced out 2026 cuts, with nine of eighteen officials pencilling in a hike, so meaningful rate cuts have become more of a 2027 story.
+But the reflexivity cuts both ways — July's weak payrolls print pared September rate-hike odds and lifted gold, and any decisive Fed pivot back toward easing would push real yields lower and make gold more attractive relative to bonds and cash.

-US federal debt has surpassed $36 trillion.
+US federal debt has surpassed $39 trillion.
 Investors worried about the long-term purchasing power of the dollar — and the risk of debt monetisation — are allocating more to hard assets.
-Bank of America has flagged an extreme-demand scenario reaching $8,000/oz if this 'debasement trade' broadens meaningfully into household portfolios.
+Bank of America has flagged an extreme-demand scenario reaching $8,000/oz (a 2027 possibility) if this 'debasement trade' broadens meaningfully into household portfolios.

 The Bear Case in Detail

 The World Gold Council's bear scenario — dubbed 'Reflation Return' — imagines a world where pro-growth fiscal policies succeed, inflation normalises, and safe-haven demand evaporates.
 Under this scenario, gold could correct 5–20% from current levels, implying prices of roughly $3,360–$3,990/oz.
-Citi's base case likewise sees gold grinding lower through 2026.
+Deutsche Bank likewise flags a $3,800 floor if the Fed delivers three to four hikes.

 If US growth surprises to the upside and the Federal Reserve delays or reverses rate cuts, real yields could rise and the dollar could strengthen.
 Both are historically negative for gold.
 A 10% dollar rally alone could compress gold prices by several hundred dollars per ounce.